 There are 18 Article 4 Directions on streets and buildings in Reading.
 This page explains the restraints this brings on building owners.
-It also identifies, by way of a flip book, the 15 streets which have A4Ds to safeguard patterned brickwork and other original features.
+It also identifies, in a Power Point presentation, the 15 streets which have A4Ds to safeguard patterned brickwork and other original features.
 It details the areas in the University Area and Jesse Terrace which have A4D’s restricting the conversion of buildings to Homes of Multiple Occupation (HMOSs).
 It identifies 3 Craven Road ( a Locally Listed Building) as having an A4D which prevents its demolition without obtaining planning consent.

 15 Streets with Article 4 Directions